Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ˈaʊə]

-Word our is a possessive pronoun and translates as "our", "our", "our", "our":
+Word our is a possessive pronoun and is translated as "our", "our", "is our", "our":

 This is our house.- This is our house.

-Our friends are waiting for us.
-Our friends are waiting for us.
+Our friends are waiting for us.- Our friends are waiting for us.

 work- work